Facial aesthetics usually refer to non surgical treatments for the face that have rejuvenating or anti-ageing properties

 We will answer the question ‘what are facial aesthetics’ by detailing what the treatments are plus the effect they can have and their benefits.

 At the most basic level, facial aesthetics are small, non-surgical treatments that make noticeable but subtle enhancements to your appearance.

 They can help mask or even delay the passage of time, giving the face, and the person, a small boost, thereby improving confidence as much as they improve a smile or skin.

 At Facial Aesthetics In The City, our facial aesthetics clinic in London, we believe that facial aesthetics should make a difference but without being overtly noticeable.
 The effect should be attractive, not alarming.

 Facial Aesthetics – The Basics

 Facial aesthetics are clinically safe injectables that are used to either block nerve signals to muscles to relax facial expressions or to define, re-volumise and accentuate facial contours.

-These are tasks that dentists are exceptionally well-qualified to perform thanks to their knowledge of facial anatomy and their dexterity in performing delicate treatments on a daily basis, that is why we offer them at Refresh My Smile, part of The Dental Surgery at London’s Corn Exchange.
+These are tasks that dentists are exceptionally well-qualified to perform thanks to their knowledge of facial anatomy and their dexterity in performing delicate treatments on a daily basis, that is why we offer them at Facial Aesthetics In The City as part of The Dental Surgery at London’s Corn Exchange.

 We do not make false promises: we cannot take decades off your appearance, but we can soften some of the effects of time, stress and work.